 Introduction to Project-Based Online History Curriculum

 Oregon History Day, an affiliate of the National History Day® program, is a transformative and inspirational project-based curriculum for teachers and students in grades 6–12.
-Last year, both programs went virtual for the first time ever, providing students with continuous, high quality learning even amidst school closures.
 In this webinar, Oregon History Day Coordinator Kristen Pilgrim will show educators how to bring this powerful curriculum to the classroom as well as share the new judging rubric and rule book, highlight compelling student samples, and engage in Q&A. 1 PDU available upon request.

 Ability Accommodation Information

 The Oregon Historical Society values questions, new ideas, and unexpected connections and discoveries that arise through inquiry, which is why the Oregon History Day contest is a vital program to improve the quality of history education.
 Get a jump on the 2021–2022 school year and contest season by attending one of our teacher professional development sessions on the Oregon History Day contest.
 Bring your questions and leave with strategies and materials to implement in your classroom!

 About Oregon History Day